velvetyne/Format_1452/FONTLOG.md

 FONTLOG for Format_1452
 -------------------

-This file provides detailed information on the Boeticher font software.
+This file provides detailed information on the Format_1452 font software.
 This information should be distributed along with Format_1452 fonts and any derivative works.